wolfd/Mobile-Proto-16/lesson 1/README.md

 This will create a basic Android application skeleton for you.
 We won't be using the skeleton, so we'll create our own Module.

 1. Click File > New > Module.
-Select Java Library and click Next.
-For Java class name, use "HelloWorld".
+2. Select Java Library and click Next.
+3. For Java class name, use "HelloWorld".
 Click Finish.
-You should now see a Java module (in a folder with whatever name you gave it) inside your Android project.
+4. You should now see a Java module (in a folder with whatever name you gave it) inside your Android project.

 ### Hello World

 Copy paste into `HelloWorld.java` and read over the following code:

-### Hello World

 ```java
 public class HelloWorld {